univention/intercom-service/docs/troubleshooting.rst

    ICS, the app also joins the domain.

 ICS Docker container
-   The app uses a custom builde node image.
+   The app uses a custom builder node image.
 The App Center runs the container.
 You can view log information from the ICS Docker container with the following command: